Codiantsoftware/Queue-Management-Prashant/README.md

 - Node.js (v16 or higher)
 - npm or yarn
-- Redis server (for backend job queue)
+- Redis server (for Backend job queue)

 ⚡ **Windows Users:** Official Redis for Windows is deprecated.
 Please use **Memurai** (a Redis-compatible server for Windows).